Liz-Melcher/KanbanBoardUnit14/README.md

 ## Description:
 This project involves adding authentication with JSON Web Tokens (JWT) to an existing Kanban board application.
 The assignment is to complete the login UI, implement secure JWT-based authentication on the server, and deploy the full app to Render.
 The goal is to ensure only authenticated users can access and manage tasks on the Kanban board.

+## Installation:
+Run npm i to install dependencies
+There should be .env file in server/.env with the database username, password, and JWT secret key

 ## License:
 MIT License on GitHub